growdigital/checklist-wcag2/wcag2-checklist.md

 <http://webaim.org/standards/wcag/checklist>
 <http://www.w3.org/TR/WCAG20/>

-Adapted from and copyright © 1999-2014 [WebAIM (Web Accessibility in Mind)](http://webaim.org/).
+<small>Adapted from and copyright © 1999-2014 [WebAIM (Web Accessibility in Mind)](http://webaim.org/).
 All rights reserved.
-May be reproduced and distributed in print or electronic format only if offered at no cost to recipients and as long as full credit is given to WebAIM.
+May be reproduced and distributed in print or electronic format only if offered at no cost to recipients and as long as full credit is given to WebAIM.</small>

 1. Perceivable
 * Operable